tishana/TTMD/front end/Angular/Unit Testing/UnitTest101.md

 2. To test variables have been set
    Notes:
    • This includes cases where variables have been set from values from observables.
-   • Using onInit as an example
+   • Using ngOnInit as an example

 a.
 Expect the variable to be undefined.
 b.
-Run onInit()
+Run ngOnInit()
 i.
 Typically, only the function that you’re testing is run, but there are cases that require running other functions supporting the change to this variable. i.e.: In the case of general-information component, stateYearId should be set with the results from the queryParams Observable.
-So, the variable StateYearId would be expected to be undefined, onInit() would be triggered, and the queryParams Subject would be called with a value {stateYearId: ‘1’}.
+So, the variable StateYearId would be expected to be undefined, ngOnInit() would be triggered, and the queryParams Subject would be called with a value {stateYearId: ‘1’}.
 I would then expect stateYearId to be equal to 1.
 c.
 Expect the variable to equal whatever you are expecting it to equal.

 3. Testing values returned by a function: